Slab Theorem and Halfspace Theorem for constant mean curvature surfaces in $\mathbb H^2\times\mathbb R$: Introduction

 \section{Introduction}

-The theory of constant mean curvature (CMC) $H>0$ surfaces in $\hr$ became very active after the seminal work by Abresch and Rosenberg~\cite{AR}, where they described a Hopf-type holomorphic quadratic differential on any such surface; and the first examples that were obtained were the rotational ones ~\cite{AR, HH, NR06,NSST}.
-When $H>\frac{1}{2}$, the critical value for the mean curvature in $\hr$, the geometric behaviour of these examples of CMC $H$-surfaces in $\hr$ is analogous to the surfaces of positive CMC in $\R^3$ (see \cite{NSST}); i.e., there are a sphere and a 1-parameter family of annuli invariant by a vertical translation similar to the Delaunay's examples.
-For $0<H\leq \frac 1 2$, there are two well-known classes of examples: rotational entire graphs of paraboloid-type shape (see Section \ref{sec-saearp} for more details), and a one-parameter family of annuli asymptotic to two of these entire graphs \cite{NSST}.
-When $H=0$, the behaviour of the examples is similar to the latter case; in fact, we have a one-parameter family of rotational annuli asymptotic to two horizontal planes, these minimal surfaces are called vertical catenoids and are contained in a horizontal slab \cite{NR02}.
+The theory of constant mean curvature (CMC) $H>0$ surfaces in $\hr$ drew a lot of attention after the work by Abresch and Rosenberg~\cite{AR}, where they described a Hopf-type holomorphic quadratic differential on any such surface, and characterized the CMC rotational spheres for $H>\frac 12$ as the only immersed CMC spheres in this space~\cite{AR, HH, NR06,NSST}.
+For $0\leq H\leq \frac 12$, there are no compact CMC examples.
+This is why $H=\frac{1}{2}$ is called the critical value for the mean curvature in $\hr$.
+The CMC rotational simply connected examples for $0< H\leq \frac 12$ are entire graphs of paraboloid-type shape (see Section \ref{sec-parab} for more details).
+The geometric behavior of CMC surfaces in $\hr$ for $H>\frac 12$ is, in some sense, analogous to the one of surfaces of positive CMC in $\R^3$.
+For instance, for these values of the mean curvature there exist spheres and a 1-parameter family of annuli invariant by a vertical translation similar to the Delaunay's examples (see \cite{NSST} and references therein).

-There are many other examples of minimal surfaces in $\hr$ that are contained in a horizontal slab.
-In fact, Nelli and Rosenberg~\cite{NR02} proved that given any Jordan curve $\Gamma$ at the cylinder at infinity $(\partial_\infty\hh)\times\mathbb R$ that projects one-to-one over the asymptotic boundary of $\h^2$, there exists an entire minimal graph spanned by $\Gamma$.
-Notice that the existence of the spheres and the paraboloid-type entire graphs implies that this result cannot hold when $H>0$.

-Let us remark that, besides the family of vertical catenoids, we have the existence of other properly embedded minimal annuli of bounded height \cite{FMMR}.
-We could wonder whether it exists a CMC annulus of this type.
+An important theorem by Hoffman and Meeks~\cite{HM} in the classical theory of minimal surfaces in $\R^3$ is the Halfspace Theorem saying that there are no properly immersed non-flat minimal surfaces in a halfspace.
+However, in $\hr$ this result does not hold: there are many entire minimal graphs and rotational annuli (called catenoids) contained in a slab constructed by Nelli and Rosenberg~\cite{NR02}.
+There are also other properly embedded minimal annuli of bounded height constructed in~\cite{FMMR}.
+Notice that the existence of spheres for $H>\frac 12$ and paraboloid-type graphs for $0< H\leq \frac 12$ implies that entire graphs of bounded height cannot exist in $\hr$ for $H>0$ by the maximum principle.